Making Money in the Field

 As you go through your early discussions and planning, here are some of the actions to focus on where we have seen success:

-- Help field staff that have challenges working with customers.
+- Help field staff that has challenges working with customers.

 - Provide communication skills training (formal and/or informal).